 A middle-aged man, was hit by a car while riding his bike in Miami.
 He suffered a tibial plateau fracture which healed perfectly.

-The doctor said that he healed perfectly and did not need any more treatment.
+The doctor said that he healed perfectly.
+He did not need any more treatment.

-The driver of the car was insured with State Farm Auto Insurance.
+State Farm Auto Insurance insured the car that hit him.
 You can learn more about State Farm Insurance settlements or lower leg fracture settlements in Florida.